ruanssh/Anime-Bot/README.md

 ## Description

-A simple Anime Discord bot for fetching data from the Jikan REST API.
+A simple Anime Discord bot using Python to fetch data from the Jikan REST API.

 ![see it working](https://i.imgur.com/E3w2rAk.gif)